Kjelll/Portfolio/AoE/AoE_doc.md

 - Crusaders in the fourth crusade were transported by Venice, in return they sieged Zara and later Constantinople.
 So they should have a decent knight line, at least cavalier, even though only some of the knights sieging Constantinople were Venetian.

-Not much else on land until the 15. century, where they only had condotierrri armies on land.
+Not much else on land until the 15. century, where they had mostly condotierrri armies on land.

-- Since their only significant land armies seem to have been condottieri, so they should get condotierri like the existing Italians and potentially stradioti as their unique land unit
+- Since their only significant land armies seem to have been condottieri, they should get condotierri like the existing Italians and they also used more specifically [Stradioti](https://en.wikipedia.org/wiki/Military_history_of_the_Republic_of_Venice#XV_century&:~:text=Stradioti), cavalry mercenaries from albania/macedonia, wikipedia about them [here](https://en.wikipedia.org/wiki/Stratioti#Republic_of_Venice_and_Kingdom_of_Naples_(Italy))

 - the most impressive fact about their land army is how they managed to lose almost every land battle but still survive through their politics and money.
 That is hard to recreate in AoE though.